develmaycare/python-scripttease/docs/source/project.rst

 Cadence
 -------

-Prior to the 1.0 release, new features may be released at any time.
-After the 1.0 release, new features are planned for release every 3 months.
+New features (and especially new overlays) are planned for release every 3 months.
 Patch-level changes (to fix bugs or security issues) are always released as needed.

 Long-Term Support
 -----------------